amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

 t = 30   processes : [5]              scheduled: 5   --> user IO complete / finishes
 ```

-So from above table we can see that scheduling is done exactly as expected.
-Process with burst time 2, 4, 5, 8 and 10 were scheduled exactly 1, 2, 2, 4 and 5 times respectively.
-When we repeated the same test again and again, almost same results were found with the exception that time taked by file IO was bit inconsistent.
-This is due to the fact that burst time of IO whether file IO or user IO cannot be predicted accurately.
+So from above table we can see that the Hybrid scheduling has been done exactly as expected.
+Process with burst time 2, 4, 5, 8 and 10 were scheduled 1, 2, 2, 4 and 5 times respectively.
+When we repeated the same test again and again, almost same results were obtained.
+The only exception was seen in the time taken by file IO, which was a bit inconsistent.
+This is because the burst time of IO whether file-IO or user-IO cannot be predicted accurately.
+For eg. User-IO depends on `when` the user gives the input.